metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 This example-driven tutorial introduces the main client-facing features of the Metreeca/Link model-driven linked data framework.
 Basic familiarity with [linked data](https://www.w3.org/standards/semanticweb/data) concepts and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs is required.

-In the following sections you will learn how to interact with REST APIs published with the framework, leveraging automatic model-driven fine grained role‑based read/write access control,  faceted search and incoming data validation.
+In the following sections you will learn how to interact with REST APIs published with the framework, leveraging automatic model-driven fine-grained role‑based read/write access control,  faceted search and incoming data validation.

 In the tutorial we will work with the linked data server developed in the  [publishing tutorial](linked-data-publishing.md), using a semantic version of the [BIRT](http://www.eclipse.org/birt/phoenix/db/) sample dataset, cross-linked to [GeoNames](http://www.geonames.org/) entities for cities and countries.
 The BIRT sample is a typical business database, containing tables such as *offices*, *customers*, *products*, *orders*, *order lines*, … for *Classic Models*, a fictional world-wide retailer of scale toy models.
 Before moving on you may want to familiarize yourself with it walking through the [search and analysis tutorial](https://metreeca.github.io/self/tutorials/search-and-analysis/) of the [Metreeca/Self](https://github.com/metreeca/self) self-service linked data search and analysis tool, which works on the same data.